 Says writer Dan O’Bannon:

 “A lot of people speculated as to where I stole it from… the truth is I stole it from everywhere.”
 (3) In fact the speculation was fierce even before the release of the film, as journals Cinefantastique and American Film criticised it for its derivative nature.
 (4) I would argue that these criticisms have missed the point.
-Alien is not just another sci-fi monster movie in the tradition of so many before it; this is a text that understands and knowingly employs the conventions of the films it imitates.
+Alien is not just another sci-fi monster movie in the tradition of so many before it; this is a text that understands and knowingly employs the conventions of the older works it imitates.
 The catalogue of story elements plundered from so many sources made the film into an amalgam of science fiction narratives and archetypes, evoking particularly the American science fiction cinema of the space race years (1950-1970).

 “There’s a lifetime of movie-going and story reading in Alien” (5), agrees O’Bannon.
 What is distinctive about Alien is the way its clichéd alien encounter narrative is destabilized by a fusion of provocative themes: high technology and human sexuality.